-Soft key Application

-The user can define shifts in the machine coordinate system according to the specific axis with use of the OFFSET values of the preset table.
+Soft key Application BASE TRANSFORM.
+OFFSET The user can define shifts in the machine coordinate system according to the specific axis with use of the OFFSET values of the preset table.
+DATUM TABLE The user can define shifts of the rotary and parallel axes according to the specific axis with use of the datum table.
+TRANSFOR- MATIONS The user can define shifts of the rotary and parallel axes according to the specific axis with use of the TRANS DATUM function.

-The machine tool builder configures the OFFSET columns of the preset management in accordance with the machine.
+The machine manufacturer configures the OFFSET columns of the preset management in accordance with the machine.